CodeSageAnsh/github-final-project/CONTRIBUTING.md

-# Contributing to Simple Interest Calculator

  All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-For detailed guidelines, please refer to the [Contribution Guidelines](CONTRIBUTING.md).